-plan that is secured via insurance in Alecta is therefore accounted for as a defined contribution plan.
-The premium for the defined-benefit portion of the old-age pension is individual and is dependent on the age, salary and previously earned pension of the insured.
-Expected pension contributions during the year for pension insurance in Alecta amount to SEK 1.6 million.
-The Group accounts for an insignificant portion of the plan.

-The collective funding ratio is the market value of Alecta's assets as a percentage of their insurance obligations calculated according to Alecta's actuarial assumptions, which do not agree with IAS 19.
-Collective consolidation, in the form of collective consolidation level, is usually allowed to vary between 125 and 155 per cent.
-If Alecta's collective consolidation level is less than 125 per cent or greater than 155 per cent, measures shall be taken in order to create conditions for the consolidation level to return to the normal range.
-Alecta's surplus can be distributed to the policyholders and/ or to the insured if the collective consolidation level is greater than 155 per cent.
+For financial year 2020, the Group has not had access to information to be able to account for its proportionate share of the plan's obligations, plan assets and costs, for which reason it has not been possible to account for the plan as a defined-benefit plan.
+The ITP pension plan that is secured via insurance in Alecta is therefore accounted for as a defined contribution plan.
+The premium for the defined-benefit portion of the old-age pension is individual and is dependent on the age, salary and previously earned pension of the insured vary between 125 and 175 per cent.
+If Alecta's collective consolidation level is less than 125 per cent or greater than 175 per cent, measures shall be taken in order to create conditions for the consolidation level to return to the normal range.
+Alecta's surplus can be distributed to the policyholders and/ or to the insured if the collective consolidation level is greater than 175 per cent.
 However, Alecta applies premium reductions to avoid any surplus.
-At year-end 2019, Alecta's surplus in the form of the collective funding ratio amounted to 148 per cent (142).
+At year-end 2020, Alecta's surplus in the form of the collective funding ratio amounted to 148 per cent (148).